 - (i) LCs are issued in security forms only; - (ii) Large LCs are issued under two authorised signatures where one of the signatures for LCs should be from the Head Office / Controlling Office.
-As the need for large LCs may not arise

-- overnight, with the availability of courier service, speed post service etc., this procedure may not result in delay.
-In the LCs itself a column maybe provided to indicate the authority who had sanctioned it together with the particulars thereof; - (iii) LCs are not issued for amounts out of proportion to the borrowers' genuine requirements and these are opened only after ensuring that the borrowers have made adequate arrangements for retiring the bills received under LCs out of their own resources or from the existing borrowing arrangements; - (iv) where LCs are for purchase of raw materials, borrowers do not maintain unduly high inventory of raw materials in relation to the norms / past trends.
+As the need for large LCs may not arise overnight, with the availability of courier service, speed post service etc., this procedure may not result in delay.
+In the LCs itself a column may be provided to indicate the authority who had sanctioned it together with the particulars thereof; - (iii) LCs are not issued for amounts out of proportion to the borrowers' genuine requirements and these are opened only after ensuring that the borrowers have made adequate arrangements for retiring the bills received under LCs out of their own resources or from the existing borrowing arrangements; - (iv) where LCs are for purchase of raw materials, borrowers do notmaintain unduly high inventory of raw materials in relation to the norms / past trends.
 Where such LCs are to be opened on D/A basis, credit on the relative purchase is duly taken into account for the purpose of working out drawing power in cash credit accounts; - (v) in the case of borrowers having banking arrangements on a consortium basis, the LCs are opened within the sanctioned limit on the basis of the agreed share of each of the banks.
-Memberbanks should not, however, open LCs outside the sanctioned limits without the knowledge of the lead bank/other banks; - (vi) if there is no formal consortium arrangement for financing the borrower, LCs should not be opened by the existing bank or a new bank, without the knowledge of the other banks; - (vii) LCs for acquisition of capital goods should be opened only after banks have satisfied themselves about tying up of funds for meeting the relative liability by way of providing for long term funds or term loans from financial institutions/banks; - (viii) in no case, working capital limits should be allowed to be utilised for retiring bills pertaining to acquisition of capital assets. - (ix) Banks should not extend any non-fund based facilities or additional / ad-hoc credit facilities to parties who are not their (the bank's) regular constituents for their production finance requirements; nor should they discount bills drawn under LCs or otherwise for beneficiaries who are not their regular clients.
-In case it becomes unavoidably necessary to provide such a facility to a party not being a regular client, banks should invariably seek the prior concurrence of the existing banker of the borrowers and also make proper enquiries in regard to the antecedents of the borrowers, their financial position and ability to retire the bills etc. in time.
+Member-banks should not, however, open LCs outside the sanctioned limits without the knowledge of the lead bank / other banks; - (vi) if there is no formal consortium arrangement for financing the borrower, LCs should not be opened by the existing bank or a new bank, without the knowledge of the other banks; - (vii) LCs for acquisition of capital goods should be opened only after banks have satisfied themselves about tying up of funds for meeting the relative liability by way of providing for long term funds or term loans from financial institutions / banks; - (viii) In no case, working capital limits should be allowed to be utilised for retiring bills pertaining to acquisition of capital assets.